 Biomarker-Defined Metastatic Solid Tumors

-- Research and Development (R&D) Expenses: R&D expenses were $38.0 million for the second quarter, compared to $32.1 million for the comparable period of 2021.
-The increase in R&D expense was primarily attributable to an increase in internal costs driven by the growth in employee costs associated with increases in the number of personnel, including an increase in stock-based compensation expense, and an increase in external costs related to drug manufacturing, clinical trial and other research, partially offset by a decrease in licensing costs related to the nonrefundable upfront payment to KU Leuven and VIB for the in-licensing of the TEAD inhibitor program in May 2021.
+- Research and Development (R&D) Expenses: R&D expenses were $35.9 million for the second quarter, compared to $38.0 million for the comparable period of 2022.
+The decrease in R&D expenses was primarily attributable to a decrease in external costs related to drug manufacturing, clinical trials and other research, partially offset by an increase in internal costs driven by the growth in employee costs associated with increases in the number of personnel, including an increase in stock-based compensation expense.

-- General and Administrative (G&A) Expenses: G&A expenses were $31.0 million for the second quarter, compared to $14.9 million for the comparable period of 2021.
-The increase in G&A expense was primarily attributable to an increase in internal costs driven by the growth in employee costs associated with increases in the number of personnel, including an increase in stock-based compensation expense as we continue to expand our operations to support the organization, and an increase in information technology costs and consulting and professional services, including legal, regulatory and compliance, as we continue to build new capabilities, including commercial.
+- General and Administrative (G&A) Expenses: G&A expenses were $47.0 million for the second quarter, compared to $31.0 million for the comparable period of 2022.
+The increase in G&A expenses was largely attributable to commercial readiness activities to support the U.S. launch of nirogacestat, if approved, for the treatment of adults with desmoid tumors.
+The increase in internal costs was attributable to the growth in employee costs associated with increases in the number of personnel, including an increase in stock-based compensation expense, driven by the growth of our commercial organization, which included establishing certain sales, marketing, and commercialization functions.
+The increase in consulting and professional services was also primarily attributable to commercial readiness activities as we expand the capabilities of the organization.

-- Net Loss Attributable to Common Stockholders: SpringWorks reported net loss of $69.1 million, or $1.41 per share, for the second quarter of 2022.
-This compares to a net loss of $47.0 million, or $0.97 per share, for the comparable period of 2021.
+- Net Loss Attributable to Common Stockholders: SpringWorks reported net loss of $77.9 million, or $1.25 per share, for the second quarter of 2023.
+This compares to a net loss of $69.1 million, or $1.41 per share, for the comparable period of 2022.